 Walk away.
 No more talking.
 No negotiating.
 Zero engaging.
 Regardless of what your child says or does, just leave the room.
-(Some moms worry at this point, that she may miss an opportunity to hear something important from her child’s heart.
+(Some moms worry at this point that they may miss an opportunity to hear something important from their child’s heart.
 That’s not the case.
 You’ll have plenty of chances to nurture your child’s heart.
-Right now you should only be concerned with training your child to peacefully get the sleep she needs.)
+Right now, you should only be concerned with training your child to peacefully get the sleep she needs.)

 #4.
 Stand Guard.

 Stand outside your child’s door.
 When he gets out of bed, get to him as quickly as possible, and without saying a word (this is so important) – lead him back into his bed.
-Don’t make eye contact, leave the room and go back to your post outside his door.
+Don’t make eye contact; leave the room and go back to your post outside his door.
 For as many times as he gets out of bed, put him back in.
 Without a word.
-Eventually, he’ll understand that no matter how many times he gets out, he will not get the result he wants.
-This could take 15 minutes, or 3 hours.
-Don’t relent!!!!
+Eventually, he’ll understand that he will not get the result he wants no matter how many times he gets out.
+This could take 15 minutes or 3 hours.
+Don’t relent!

-Your desire to do the best for your child has to be stronger than your child’s desire to get what he wants.
-If he digs his heels in, you must dig yours in deeper.
+Your desire to do the best for your child must be stronger than your child’s desire to get what he wants.
+If he digs his heels in, dig yours in deeper.

 #5.
 Daytime sleep is important too.

-Your child needs structure, predictability, and routine throughout the daytime, in order for the nighttime to be successful.
+Your child needs structure, predictability, and routine throughout the daytime to be successful at nighttime.
 Read this post here about creating a schedule.
-Although it’s geared towards babies, the very same system can be used for an older child.
-A printable copy of the scheduling chart is available in the resource library here.
+Although it’s geared towards babies, you can use the very same system for an older child.

 A wake-up time and a nap time that is set in stone will help your little one immensely.

-Nope.
-Not Happening.
-Doesn’t Work.
-Our bedtime struggles start at the mention of the word!
+Nope?
+Not Happening?
+Doesn’t Work?
+Do your bedtime struggles start at the mention of the word!

 Facing the Worst of 3 Year Old Bedtime Tantrums?

 Alright.
 I get it.
-Sometimes, bedtime tantrums, struggles, and battles are so bad, there is no bedtime routine to be had!
-From the moment bedtime is mentioned or the sun begins to set, the war is on!
+Sometimes, bedtime tantrums, struggles, and battles are so bad; there is no bedtime routine to be had.

 I’m going to walk you through bedtime with a child who can scream to wake the dead, flail about like a wild person, and cry to break your heart.